Author Interview: John D. Burns, Wild Winter

 Thinking back years ago I think one of the views that also made a great impact on me was the view from the summit of Mont Blanc.
 If you stand on that summit, you look down across a vast empire of ice and snow down and sometimes through the clouds to the valley below.
 The village below you is almost a mile in vertical height.
 It looks so small that you feel almost impossibly high while all around you the towering mountains of the Alps rear up from sheer sided valleys.
 That is certainly worth seeing.

-To buy a copy of Wild Winter, click here.
+To buy a copy of Wild Winter, with 20% off and free UK postage click here.